Understanding Inflammatory Bowel Disease

 Living with IBD has its challenges.
 Since it is a chronic disease, there are times when patients will feel fine and there are flare-ups where patients can become very sick.
 As someone taking care of these patients, it’s important to keep in mind what they are going through.
 Patients need to find the right physician for them.
 Since this will be a long road, they should find a physician with whom they are comfortable and confident about having a treatment plan in place.
 In addition, remind patients that they need to be patient.
 Medications can take some time to start working, and the first one may not be the right one.
 Flexibility is needed in the event that medications need to be adjusted over time.
 Patients must also learn to listen to their body.
-There will be times when they need to rest and cannot keep up the busy schedule they may be accustomed to.
+There will be times when they cannot keep up their usual busy schedule and they need to rest.

 Lastly, there are many organizations that offer a wealth of resources on IBD including up-to-date information and support groups where one can meet others who are going through the same journey.
-Some organizations to recommend include the Crohn’s & Colitis Foundation of America (CCFA) as well. www.YouandIBD.com
+Some organizations to recommend include the Crohn’s & Colitis Foundation of America (CCFA) as well as www.YouandIBD.com

 GI specialists have many resources at their disposal to diagnosis the appropriate IBD sub-type.
 The modalities that they may use for detecting and monitoring Crohn's Disease include sigmoidoscopy, colonoscopy, double-balloon enteroscopy, small bowel follow through, EGD, flexible sigmoidoscopy, MRE, CTE, capsule endoscopy and the Crohn’s Video Capsule.